rwxrob/boost/README.md

 * Use SSH to create terminal connections and tunnel
 * Use containers (Docker) from terminal on Linux servers
 * Set up basic networking for virtual machines and containers
-* Script powerful "one-liner" commands with filters
+* Script powerful "one-liner" bash commands with filters
-* Code utilities in Bash and Go
+* Code utilities in bash and Go Bonzai composite commander
-* Manage and share knowledge and source code
+* Manage and share knowledge, source code, and portfolio
 * Connect with professional tech communities to seek opportunities

 ## "When are they?"